 -

-Bad decisions + internet visibility + no pause button = chaos.
+bad decisions + massive visibility + zero pause button.

 Why Do Influencers Keep Going Off the Rails?